zimbabwe303/dnsproxy-Installer/README.md

-# DNS Proxy Installer
+# dnsproxy Installer

-A Linux shell script installing or uninstalling the [dnsproxy](https://github.com/AdguardTeam/dnsproxy) binary.
+A Linux shell script installing or uninstalling the AdguardTeam's [dnsproxy](https://github.com/AdguardTeam/dnsproxy) binary.
 Cleanly creates/removes all the needed stuff (working user, group, systemd service, etc.).

 All the default settings can be found at the beginning of the file, default upstream is set to quad9-dnscrypt-ip4-nofilter-ecs-pri.